Q. What is meant by "Living a Zen-Inspired Life"?

 Q. Why do we remove our shoes before entering a Temple or Monastery?

 A: In Japan where Zen-Buddhism evolved, it is a cultural practice to remove one’s shoes before entering a persons home, so as to not “bring the world outside in”.
 (There is also a practical reason, shoes collect dirt and germs which contaminate a room occupied by the young and old, and children.)
 This symbolism of “removing ones shoes” is similar to “being in the world, but not of it”.
 This along with the conviction that a Temple or Monastery is a place where “Buddha’s” commune for the sacred practice of ending suffering for all beings, is why the ground is considered holy and one should not bring the contamination in “the outside world” in.

 Establishing a Formal Student-Teacher Relationship

 The sanctity of the Student-Teacher Relationship is paramount.
-Application to study with Seijaku Roshi and enter the Sangha (community of monk and devoted students) is available only to the most serious candidate.
-Application can be made only after one-year of membership, and the applicant has proven a serious commitment to study and train under the mentorship of a senior monk, the Rule of the Abbot, and support his or her studies and training at the level of “benefactor member”.
+Application to study with the monks and enter the Sangha (community of monk and devoted students) is available only to the most serious candidate.
+Application can be made only after one-year of membership, and the applicant has proven a serious commitment to study and train under the mentorship of a senior monk, and support his or her studies and training at the level of “benefactor member”.

 (Student status does not necessarily denote on the part of the candidate a desire for ordination,

-Petition to apply must be made to the Senior Monk or Vice Abbess for review, and submitted to the Abbot for his or her final approval.
-If approved by the Abbot, the candidate must be prepared to meet all requirements of a student including the financial commitment of “benefactor membership” before accepted.
+Petition to apply must be made to a Senior Monk for review, and submitted to the Guardian Council for their final approval.
+If approved, the candidate must be prepared to meet all requirements of a student including the financial commitment of “benefactor membership” before accepted.